netscaler/netscaler-observability-exporter/docs/field-descriptions.md

 ## Additional information

-Following are the guidelines while configuring the  `lstreamed_default.conf` file parameters.
+Following are the guidelines while configuring the  `lstreamd_default.conf` file parameters.

 -  Zipkin is supported in parallel to Splunk, ElasticSearch, or Kafka.